GCSE and IGCSE specs

 Exam format

 Both GCSE and IGCSE are graded from 1 to 9 – with 9 being the top grade – and have the option of a Foundation or a Higher Tier.
 On Foundation it’s possible to achieve up to a Grade 5; Grade 4 is a Level 2 pass, equivalent to a Grade C on the old scale.
+(Grades 1-3 are a Level 1 pass.)
 On Higher Tier you can get Grades 4 to 9… or a U, which is a fail.
 If you’re doing Higher Tier and only just miss a Grade 4 then you may be awarded a 3 – effectively a “nearly a pass” grade.

 Both GCSE and IGCSE are entirely exam-based; there is no coursework element in either qualification.